pantheon-systems/documentation/source/articles/sites/code/cron.md

 There is no way to configure when Pantheon executes Drupal cron.

-**IMPORTANT:** Setting the value to "Never" will be ignored, cron will always run at least hourly.
+**Important:** Setting the value to "Never" will be ignored, cron will always run at least hourly.

 ## Managing Cron